peasantbird/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `buyer n/Amy`, `buyer n/Bob` and `buyer n/Carla` to add three new buyers.

 Step 3.
 The user executes `bsort n/d` to sort the buyer list by name in descending order.
+Inputting `bsort n/d` calls `LogicManager`, which gets `AddressBookParser` to create an instance of `SortBuyerCommandParser`.
+If there is a valid prefix, `SortBuyerCommandParser` parses its `SortOrder`, and creates a `SortBuyerCommand` with a `BuyerComparator` for the prefix and sort order.
+If there is no valid prefixes, the `SortBuyerCommand` will have a null `BuyerComparator`.
+The `bsort` command is then executed, updating the `SortedList` in this case by passing the `BuyerComparator` instance that sorts by name descending.
+These changes are reflected in the UI, showing a list of buyers that is sorted by name in descending order.
+Finally, `LogicManager` calls `StorageManager` to update the JSON file.

+The following sequence diagram shows how the sort operation works:

 <puml src="diagrams/SortBuyerSequenceDiagram.puml" alt="SortBuyerSequenceDiagram" />

-The execution of this `bsort` command updates the `SortedList<Buyer>` list via the `updateFilteredSortedBuyerList(Comparator<Buyer> comparator)` method, passing into the method a `BuyerComparator` instance that sorts by name descending.

 Step 4.
-RTPM shows the list of buyers that is sorted by name in descending order on the GUI.
+To sort the buyer list by its default order, the user can execute `bsort`, which runs a similar flow as illustrated in the sequence diagram above, except passing a null `BuyerComparator` into the `SortedList` for a default sorting.

+The same logic can be used for sorting sellers instead of buyers, by using `ssort` instead of `bsort`.

 #### Design considerations: